turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 end
 ```

-Update your runner file to add Food objects to the contents of your fridge.
+Let's update our runner file to add Food objects to the contents of your fridge.

 Now let's add a method for a fridge to total the number of calories in the fridge: